Cadasta/cadasta-docs/en/06-geoodkcollect.md

 You now have a GeoODK account that's synced with the Cadasta Platform.

+_**Important!** Notice the `s` at the end of `https` in the URLs above.
+That's an important part of our URLs!
+Forgetting it will produce an error. `https` provides authentication of the website and associated web server, meaning that the information being sent and received is more secure than it would be as just `http`. <a href="https://en.wikipedia.org/wiki/HTTPS" target="_blank">Read more.</a> _

 Click the back button 3 times to return to the main menu.

 ## Loading your Cadasta XLSForm {#loading-your-form}